The coin, a tribute penny mentioned in the Bible is commonly believed to be a Roman denarius depicting the Emperor Tiberius (Matthew 20:2).

 * John 11:49-50 "Then one of them, named Caiaphas, who was high priest that year, spoke up, 'You know nothing at all!
 You do not realize that it is better for you that one man die for the people than that the whole nation perish.'"

-* See an actor rendering John the Baptist clothes to the right.
+* The actor is rendering John the Baptist clothes (Mark 1:6).

 >Who did the word of God come to and where was he?